rickardlindberg/rickardlindberg.me/writing/what-should-a-ci-server-do/index.markdown

 ---
 title: 'DRAFT: What should a Continuous Integration (CI) server do?'
-date: 2023-02-17
+date: 2023-02-18
 tags: draft
 ---

 **This is a work in progress that will change.
 Like to see it finished?
 Let me know by sending me an email.**

 I think I have figured out what a Continuous Integration (CI) server *should* do.
 It is very simple.
-Yet common CI tools like Jenkins make it hard or near impossible.
+Yet common tools used for CI, like Jenkins, make it hard or near impossible.

 ## What is CI?